elm-tooling/elm-tooling-cli/cli/README.md

 Interactively add, remove and update tools in your `elm-tooling.json`.
 This is an alternative to editing the `"tools"` field by hand.

+Not seeing the latest version of a tool?
+Update to the latest version of `elm-tooling`!

+Still not seeing it?
+Open an issue!

 ### elm-tooling install

 Download the [tools] in the closest `elm-tooling.json` and create links to them in `node_modules/.bin/`.